Is Fishbowl right for you?

 While a few minor deviations likely won’t hurt your profitability, it’s essential to identify and resolve issues quickly.
 Otherwise, your COGS calculations will be inaccurate, and you may under or overestimate profits.

-2. Record inventory immediately
+2. Record Inventory Immediately

 Prompt and accurate recording of new stock means you’ll know when every lot number enters and leaves your facility.